ejams1/starfield-modding-guide/README.md

 1. Download [latest MO2](#mod-organizer-2) and configure a portable instance
 1. Copy the entire Starfield directory from Steam into the MO2 directory and rename to `Stock Game Folder`
+1. In the settings, change Paths to point to `Stock Game Folder`
+1. In the MO2 directory, create a folder called `tools` and download [all tools](#tools) into here then add each one as an executable in MO2
 1. Install the latest Starfield Script Extender (SKSE) directly into `Stock Game Folder`
 1. Download `StarfieldPrefs.ini` and `StarfieldCustom.ini` and put in `My Games/Starfield` (and in `mo2/profiles/<profile>` for good measure)
 1. Download the four "better" default presets, and put in `Stock Game Folder`